leebrandt/leebrandt.github.io/_posts/2016-08-01-openid-connect-in-aspnet-core.markdown

 What is OpenID Connect?
 ==
 OpenID Connect is a protocol for authenticating users, built with the latest in security technologies.
 It is a specification by the OpenID Foundation describing the best way for the authentication “handshake” to happen.
-It lays out what am Identity Provider needs to provide in order to be considered “OpenID Connect Certified” and that makes it easier than ever to consume authentication as a service.
+It lays out what an Identity Provider needs to provide in order to be considered “OpenID Connect Certified” and that makes it easier than ever to consume authentication as a service.

 Why Not Use The Built-In Providers?
 ==
 The authentication providers built in to ASP.NET Core are outstanding, but there are some shortcomings.
 First, OAuth is NOT an authentication protocol.
 I know what you’re thinking: “What?!!?”
 But it’s not.
 It is an Authorization Specification, which many modern authentication protocols are built on.
 Second, while OAuth does a great job of providing the necessary information for consumers to make authorization decisions, it says nothing about how that information will be exchanged securely.
 This led to every authentication provider having their own way of exchanging the OAuth information, which has led to a few well-publicized hacks.
 OpenID Connect fixes these problems by providing an authentication protocol that describes exactly how the exchange of authorization information happens between a subscriber and their provider.

-Another advantage OpenID Connect has, is that it provides a framework for providers to abode by, so that consuming them is easier.
+Another advantage OpenID Connect has, is that it provides a framework for providers to abide by, so that consuming them is easier.
 They all have a document at [provider url]/.well-known/openid-configuration that describes their set up.
 What this means is, like ReST's Hypermedia, you (or your application's code) can discover how to subscribe to a specific provider!

 So let’s see how this works.